Family Based Economic Self-Sufficiency

 Many of the skills and behaviours required for the successful operation of a family business are taken for granted by those who have them but are either not present or not recognised in families without a history of successfully managing and growing capital.
 This is true regardless of cultural background; there are economically empowered and dis-empowered families in all cultures.

-A fundamental cultural shift, although cliché, must be considered.
-It comes from the difference between agrarian and hunter-gatherer culture.
-The skills associated with managing surplus and shortages are not innate and play a small role in a culture that has existed predominantly in an environment of abundance.
+A fundamental cultural shift, although cliché, is often represented as derived from the difference between agrarian and hunter-gatherer culture are the skills associated with managing surplus and shortages.
+This was an initial assumption of Rod Baker, arriving as an agricultural scientist in Arnhem Land nearly 20 years ago, but both experience and the work of many like Bruce Pascoe have significantly shifted this understanding.
+Intergenerational trauma and associated socioeconomics should not be confused with culture.
 This difference is essential in the skills required to maintain a working capital base to run any business.
 These skills must be learnt, explicitly or implicitly, for families to be empowered in contemporary culture at large, let alone in running small businesses.

 The decision-making priorities required to maintain a working capital is a good example of skills required for economic self-sufficiency.
 Numerous studies have shown that children who can delay gratification will be more successful in later life.
 These children usually have behaviour strategies, such as distracting themselves from their immediate desires, that allow them to make decision based on longer term goals over short term desires.
 These skills are generally modelled and taught by parents as families perpetuate their own sub-culture but adults can also learn these skills and behaviour changes.